oneapi-src/oneDPL/rfcs/proposed/passed_directly_API/README.md

 Is there a better / more concise name than `is_passed_directly_to_sycl_kernels` we can use which properly conveys the meaning to the users?

-Should we be targetting Experimental or fully supported with this proposal?
+Should we be targeting Experimental or fully supported with this proposal?
  (Do we think user feedback is required to solidify an interface / experience?)